 Calligraphy performance at the opening ceremony of the program.
 Photo: Mai Chi

 In particular, this year’s Spring Calligraphy Festival left its mark with the Ho Van space being completely renovated and refurbished.
-This innovation not only creates an airy and safe space but also enhances the experience of visitors on their journey to discover early spring culture.
+This innovation not only creates an airy and safe space but also enhances the experience of visitors in their journey of discovering early spring culture.

 The activity of asking for and giving calligraphy took place at the tents of 47 calligraphers.
 Photo: Mai Chi

 In addition to the typical calligraphy activities of asking for and giving calligraphy, 3 special exhibitions are held in this area.
 The calligraphy exhibition “Real Learning” displays 100 works of Han Nom and Quoc Ngu calligraphy, honoring the nation’s tradition of learning and respect for words.
-The works are inspired by the legacy of famous people such as Le Thanh Tong, Chu Van An, Nguyen Trai, Nguyen Du, etc., arousing pride and encouraging the younger generation to contribute to their homeland.
+The works are inspired by the heritage of famous people such as Le Thanh Tong, Chu Van An, Nguyen Trai, Nguyen Du…, arousing pride and encouraging the young generation to contribute to their homeland.

 More than 100 unique calligraphy works are displayed at the Temple of Literature - Quoc Tu Giam.
 Photo: Mai Chi